RohanVashisht1234/ideakers/README.md

 - Leaderboards display rankings and points after course completion.
 - Rewards such as swags, coupons, and opportunities to participate in competitions are given for high scores.

+### For Corporate Employees

+#### Corporate Problems

+- Boredom at work
+- Skills lagging in a fast-paced world, affecting company growth
+- Unfamiliarity among employees

 #### Solution

 - Collaborations with renowned MNCs to upskill employees.